-If you feel that you have been a victim of discrimination in the workplace you need to consult an experienced discrimination lawsuit lawyer.
-Discrimination occurs when the employer makes a decision at any time during the hiring and employment process that violates any of the protected categories instead of on individual merit.
+If you believe you have been a victim of discrimination in the workplace, you could consult an experienced discrimination lawsuit lawyer.
+Discrimination occurs when the employer decides the hiring and employment process that violates any protected categories instead of individual merit.
 A discrimination lawsuit lawyer will help you determine whether or not you have the right to sue.

 Laws Prohibiting Discrimination

 There are many federal laws protecting citizens against discrimination.
 Some examples of federal laws include:

 - Title VII of the Civil Rights Act of 1964 (Title VII) – It is illegal to discriminate against someone on the basis of race, color, religion, national origin, or sex.
 It is also illegal to retaliate against a person if they complain about discrimination, file a charge of discrimination, or lawsuit.